psf/pyperf/doc/runner.rst

 Internal usage only
 -------------------

-The following options are used internally by perf and should not be used explicitly::
+The following options are used internally by pyperf and should not be used explicitly::

     --worker